-Therefore, raw emeralds are enhanced with oil treatment, resin treatment or wax treatment to make it look more attractive.
-From the above-listed treatment, oil treatment is the most feasible treatment which gives coral smooth, lucid and balanced surface.
+Therefore, raw emeralds are enhanced with oil treatment, resin treatment, or wax treatment to make it look more attractive.
+From the above-listed treatment, oil treatment is the most feasible treatment which gives the coral a smooth, lucid, and balanced surface.

 Oiling covers all fissures and cracks that persist over the coral surface and relinquish it an attractive appearance.

 Even one can use oil treatment over an old Red coral gemstone that has lost its shine and broke the surface.
 This process is called re-oiling and re-waxing.
-One can also perform the oil treatment at home.
-To find out how to oil emerald gemstone at home read the below points:
+One can also perform oil treatment at home.
+To find out how to oil red coral gemstone at home read the below points:

-Before applying the oil on the red coral stone, immerse the stone in water to cleanse dirt, grime from the surface of the stone.
+Before applying the oil to the red coral stone, immerse the stone in water to cleanse dirt, grime from the surface of the stone.
 Use a soft cotton cloth to dampen the stone.

 Rub the stone with a soft cotton cloth until its surface becomes brighter and cleaner.
 Now, leave the stone for some time to get dried off water from it.

-Now pour pure cedar oil in a big plastic or glass container.
+Now pour pure cedar oil into a big plastic or glass container.
 Keep the quantity of oil as much so that stone totally gets drenched in the cedar oil.